 MODERATE TO STRENUOUS | 5 MILES | SUMMER – FALL | OUT & BACK | MAP

 Kanarra Falls is considered moderate to strenuous because the hike includes river hiking and water can be chest deep for children and quite cold.
 Be prepared if hiking early in the morning or when the weather is cold.
 Required equipment includes sturdy, sticky river hiking shoes and quick dry clothing; dry bag for equipment and food, as well as water, energy snacks, and first aid kit.
 Carabineers and rope might be needed if the ladders are damaged.
 Best Season to hike is Summer/Fall when the water is warmer.
 Kanarra Creek is a slot canyon and like any slot canyon there is a very real danger from flash flooding.
 Do not hike this trail if it is raining.
 Remember a storm far off can trigger a flash flood.
 Plan for four hours.

 Trailhead: Located in the town of Kanarraville.
 Turn east on 100 North and travel a few blocks towards the water tank.
-Park in the designated parking lot ($10).
+Park in the designated parking lots (Sweet Spot Parking Lot & Kanarra Falls Parking Lot).
 Do not park in front of homes or driveways.